aarushkmalhotra/aarushkmalhotra.github.io/README.md

 This portfolio showcases the projects I'm most excited about.
 Each one taught me something new, whether it was wrestling with audio processing algorithms, figuring out how to make real-time data actually feel real-time, or just learning that sometimes the simplest solution is the best one.

 **The Tech Behind This Site:**
-- Built with Next.js because it just works
+- Built with Next.js
-- TypeScript keeps me honest with my code
-- Tailwind CSS for styling that doesn't fight me
 - Blog powered by Hashnode for seamless content management
-- Deployed on GitHub Pages (because why complicate things?)
+- Deployed on GitHub Pages
-- Dark mode toggle because your eyes matter
+- Dark mode toggle

 ## Want to Run This Locally?